 Why do schools want letters of recommendation?

-We learn about your competencies or skills (writing, speaking, analytical abilities, etc.), your character (Do you fulfill promises or exhibit integrity?), your talents (Are you a natural leader or compassionate teacher?), and your passions (Why law school?
+A good letter of recommendation should provide insights into your skills and experience (writing, speaking, analytical abilities, etc.), your character (Do you fulfill promises or exhibit integrity?), your talents (Are you a natural leader or compassionate teacher?), and your passions (Why law school?
 Why now?).

-Who should you ask to write a letter?
+Who should you ask to write a letter of recommendation?

-If you are still in college or graduate school, or you are a recent graduate, try and obtain a faculty reference.
-Faculty tend to understand what law school admission committees want to know about you to make a determination as to whether or not to admit you.
+If you are still in college or graduate school, or you are a recent graduate, we strongly recommend getting a letter of recommendation from a faculty reference.
+Law school admissions staff tend to prefer letters that highlight a student’s academic potential.
+Most faculty understand this and can provide compelling details.
 If you are not able to obtain a good letter from a faculty member, then ask a supervisor at work or at a volunteer organization.

 When should you ask for a reference?